MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgUserTeamworkAssociatedTeam.md

 Add (pin) a tab to the specified chat.
 \nThe corresponding app must already be installed in the chat.

+This example shows how to use the New-MgUserTeamworkAssociatedTeam Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS

 ### -AdditionalProperties